-- Template Haskell now supports Roles. - Template Haskell now supports annotation pragmas. - Typed Template Haskell expressions are now supported.
-See Section 7.15 for more details. - Template Haskell declarations, types, patterns, and untyped expressions are no longer typechecked at all.
-This is a backwards-compatible change since it allows strictly more programs to be typed.
+- Template Haskell now supports Roles. - · Template Haskell now supports annotation pragmas. - Typed Template Haskell expressions are now supported.
+See Section 7.16 for more details. - Template Haskell declarations, types, patterns, and untyped expressions are no longer typechecked at all.
+This is a backwards-compatible change since it allows strictly more programs to be typed. - Template Haskell now supports pattern splices.